HamidIdifi/Distributed-Computing-System-Models/README.md

 ## Role of Middleware in Distributed System

-Middleware is software that acts as a link between two or more objects Middleware simplifies complex distributed applications, **Block Representation of Middleware:**
+Middleware is software that acts as a link between two or more objects Middleware simplifies complex distributed applications.

+**Block Representation of Middleware:**

 ![Physical-Model](https://media.geeksforgeeks.org/wp-content/uploads/20211126103158/UntitledDiagram8.jpg)"Physical-Model")

 ### Advantages of Middleware in Distributed Systems:
 > - Middleware is an intermediate layer of software that sits between the application and the network.
 It is used in distributed systems to provide common services, > > such as authentication, authorization, compilation for best performance on particular architectures, input/output translation, and error handling.
 > - Middleware offers a number of advantages to distributed systems.
 Middleware can be modularized from the application so it has better potential for reuse with other applications running on different platforms.
-> - Application developers can design Middleware so it’s sufficiently high-level that it becomes independent of specific hardware environments or operating system > > > platforms which simplifies porting applications developed on one type of platform onto another without rewriting code or without resorting to inefficient and > > > > > expensive binary compatibility toolsets such as cross-compilers.
+> - Application developers can design Middleware so it’s sufficiently high-level that it becomes independent of specific hardware environments or operating system
+> platforms which simplifies porting applications developed on one type of platform onto another without rewriting code or without resorting to inefficient and  > expensive binary compatibility toolsets such as cross-compilers.

+.
+Here are some examples of middleware:

+- Message-Oriented Middleware (MOM):

+> Examples: Apache Kafka, RabbitMQ, ActiveMQ
+> Purpose: Facilitates asynchronous communication between distributed components by enabling message queuing and pub/sub patterns.

+- Remote Procedure Call (RPC) Middleware:

+> Examples: gRPC, Apache Thrift, Java RMI (Remote Method Invocation)
+> Purpose: Enables communication between distributed components by allowing one program to execute code on another program residing on a different machine.

+- Object Request Broker (ORB):

+> Examples: CORBA (Common Object Request Broker Architecture), ICE (Internet Communications Engine)
+> Purpose: Facilitates communication and interaction between objects in a distributed system, allowing objects written in different languages to work together.

+- Web Services Middleware:

+> Examples: SOAP (Simple Object Access Protocol), REST (Representational State Transfer)
+> Purpose: Facilitates communication and interoperability between distributed systems over the web.
+SOAP is a protocol, while REST is an architectural style.

+- Enterprise Service Bus (ESB):

+> Examples: Apache Camel, Mule ESB, Apache ServiceMix
+> Purpose: Facilitates communication, integration, and coordination between various services and applications within an enterprise.

+- Database Middleware:

+> Examples: Java Database Connectivity (JDBC), Object-Relational Mapping (ORM) frameworks like Hibernate
+> Purpose: Provides a standardized interface for communication between applications and databases, abstracting the underlying database details.

+- Middleware for Publish/Subscribe:

+> Examples: MQTT (Message Queuing Telemetry Transport), CoAP (Constrained Application Protocol)
+> Purpose: Facilitates communication between distributed components using a publish/subscribe model, where one component (publisher) sends messages, and others > > *> > (subscribers) receive them.

+- Distributed Cache Middleware:

+> Examples: Redis, Memcached
+> Purpose: Provides a distributed, in-memory cache that enhances performance and scalability by reducing the load on databases.

+- Transaction Middleware:

+> Examples: Java Transaction API (JTA), Microsoft Distributed Transaction Coordinator (MSDTC)
+> Purpose: Ensures atomicity, consistency, isolation, and durability (ACID properties) for transactions that span multiple distributed components.

 ## Types of Distributed Computing System Models